Phone: (806) 834-3654

 - Federal Courts

-Constraining White House Political Control of Agency Rulemaking Through the Duty of Reasoned Explanation, 48 University of California Davis Law Review (forthcoming 2015) (with Professor Sidney Shapiro, Wake Forest).
+Constraining White House Political Control of Agency Rulemaking Through the Duty of Reasoned Explanation, 48 University of California Davis Law Review 1457 (2015) (with Professor Sidney Shapiro, Wake Forest).

 Pragmatic Administrative Law and Tax Exceptionalism, 64 Duke Law Journal Online 21 (2014).